| Steve Meretzky was

 unfortunately failed, due to a general low in the adventure

+gaming market.
 Steve gave Boffo

 Games up and in 2000, after an interlude at GameFX (now part